We’ve heard the term. And we’ve seen the job openings. But it’s still not really clear… What is a DevOps engineer?

 “This book is for everyone.
 New folks will find understanding and comprehension of DevOps.
 Seasoned professionals will find new ways to identify, measure, and remove bottlenecks.” – Garth Mortensen

 Author Emily Freeman creates an introductory roadmap consisting of management tools, technology tools and cultural adaptations.

 This DevOps engineer book is a must-have for aspiring DevOps engineers.

 “Very informative, real world examples with a good introduction to Python.
 Covers all aspects of DevOps concepts with emphasis on automation.
 Does a good job explaining cloud computing, data engineering and ML concepts.” – Wayne Blanchard

-This book shows DevOps how to use Python for Linux systems administration tasks using Docker, Kubernetes and Terraform.
+This DevOps engineer book shows you how to use Python for Linux systems administration tasks using Docker, Kubernetes and Terraform.